 We introduce ViDiT-Q, a quantization method specialized for diffusion transformers.
 For popular large-scale models (e.g., open-sora, Latte, Pixart-α, Pixart-Σ) for the video and image generation task, ViDiT-Q could achieve W8A8 quantization without metric degradation, and W4A8 without notable visual quality degradation.

 The primary distinction between the DiT and previous U-Net-based models are the feature extraction operator (Convolution vs. Linear).
-U-Net employs convolution layers that conducts local aggregation of neighboring pixel featrues.
-Therefore, these pixel features should have the same quantization parameters (tensor-wise quantization parameter).
-For DiTs's linear layers, the computation for each visual token is indepdent.
-Threfore, token-wise quantization parameter is applicable.
+U-Net employs convolution layers that conducts local aggregation of neighboring pixel featrues, therefore, the activation should share the same quantization parameters (tensor-wise quantization parameter).
+However, For DiTs's linear layers, the computation for each visual token is independent.
+Therefore, for activation of linear layers, the fine-grained token-wise quantization parameter is applicable.

 For lower bit-width quantization, we discover that degradation is still witnessed for ViDiT-Q. We discover that the quantization is "bottlenecked" by some layer (unquantizing one layer improves from blank image to readable content).